Defense Secretary Austin to mandate COVID-19 vaccine for troops

-In the one-page memo, Austin said President Joseph Biden asked him to consider how and when the coronavirus disease vaccine could be added to a list of vaccines required for all Service members.
+In the one-page memo, Mr. Austin said President Joseph R. Biden Jr. asked him to consider how and when the coronavirus vaccine could be added to a list of vaccines required for all Service members.

-The waiver is needed because the U.S. Food and Drug Administration has not fully approved them and only approved it under emergency authorization.
+The waiver is needed because the U.S. Food and Drug Administration has not yet fully approved the vaccines, they’re only approved under emergency authorization.

 (0) comments